A food pusher can be two different things.

 Often made of silver, they sometimes had a person’s name engraved on the handle.

-Typical dimensions might be a rectangle about 4 to 5 cm (1 3/4 inches) wide, attached to a handle about 10 cm (3 1/2 inches) long.
+Typical dimensions for a child’s food pusher might be for the rectangular pusher part to be about 4 to 5 cm (1 3/4 inches) wide, with the handle about 10 cm (3 1/2 inches) long.

 In the modern sense, a food pusher is a plastic tube, solid at the bottom, that is used to push food down the chute of a food processor or food mill.

 Some people like to joke that their overly-solicitous grandmothers were the original food pushers.